NITCbase/nitcbase.github.io/feedback/2024-01-15/index.md

 ![](./graphs/q3.png)

 ### Q4.
-Contribution to the understanding of theory: How much did the lab help to improve your understanding of Operating Systems theory?
+Contribution to the understanding of theory: How much did the lab help to improve your understanding of DBMS theory?

 ![](./graphs/q4.png)